AlexReutter/Titanic/README.md

 Note that the Source nodes in the Modeler streams and the Read/Write statements in the notebooks may need to be adjusted to your environment.

 ## Folder structure
-|--: code like notebooks, streams, etc.
+* .\    : code like notebooks, streams, etc.
-|--data: the data from the kaggle competition
+* .\data: the data from the kaggle competition
-|--docs: presentations, reports, visualizations, etc.
+* .\docs: presentations, reports, visualizations, etc.